 Hockey sticks have several subtle differences.
 From the materials they are made of to the flexibility of the kick point, differences in hockey sticks can affect a player’s success on the ice.

-One of the more subtle differences is the kick point, which comes in three different places.
-As you may have guessed by now, this page in particular is dedicated to the best mid kick hockey sticks.
+One of the more subtle differences is the kick point, which comes in three different places – low, mid, and high.
+As you may have guessed by now, this page in particular is dedicated to those that provide a mid kick.

 This mid-kick stick quickly became a popular choice when CCM released it a couple of years ago.